risk-first/website/Debugging-Bets.md

 ## Outcome

 Sadly, this meant that I’d actually had to test and rule out _all of the other hypotheses_ in order to arrive at the correct one (`H4`).
 I guess it happens.
-And the problem at this point is that I can’t fix it on my own: although I found (and fixed) a bug in my own code, this one is going to require some support calls.
-So, this is a bad outcome, but I did manage to figure this all out within an hour.
+And the problem at this point is that I can’t fix it on my own: although I found (and fixed) a certificates-related bug in my own code, this one is going to require some support calls.
+So, this is a bad outcome:  I couldn't do the presentation but _I did_ manage to figure this all out within an hour.

 ## Some Notes

 1. I started by writing down all the things I knew, and all of my hypotheses.
 Why?
 Surely, time was short!
-But I did this _because_ time was short.
+I did this _because_ time was short.
 The reason was, by having all of the facts and hypotheses to hand I was setting up my [Internal Model](Glossary.md#internal-model) of the problem, with which I could reason about the new information as I came across it.
 2. I performed four tests, and ended up ruling out six different hypotheses.
 That feels like good value-for-time.
 3. In each case, I am trading _time_ to change the risk profile of the problem.
 By reducing to zero the likelihood of some risks, I am increasing the likelihood of those left.
 So a good test would:
  - a.
 Bisect probability space 50/50.
 That way the information is maximised.